Skip to main content

 2. To view the pipeline details, click the pipeline name.

-3. On the pipeline details page, run the pipeline by clicking Start.
-You can schedule the pipeline by clicking Schedule.
+3. On the pipeline details page, you can schedule the pipeline by clicking Schedule.

-4. To set alerts on the pipeline, click Schedule, click More options, and then add a notification.
+4. To set notifications on the pipeline, click Settings, and then add a notification.